vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 211 commits since the previous release, including 78 fixes.
+More than 212 commits since the previous release, including 78 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Thu Aug  7 03:13:40 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Fri Aug  8 03:12:24 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER